heiniglab/hawe2021_meQTL_analyses/docker/README.md

 ## README

-The provided (DOCKERFILE)[DOCKERFILE] in this repository was used to run most of the anlayses (unless stated otherwise).
+The provided [DOCKERFILE](DOCKERFILE) in this repository was used to run most of the anlayses (unless stated otherwise).

 Below we provide a short description on how we used docker containers with charliecloud.